-Electromyography can reveal electrical myotonia as distinct Fournier patterns of self-sustained bursts of discharge after a short
+Electromyography can reveal electrical myotonia as distinct Fournier patterns of self-sustained bursts of discharge after a short exercise test (sometimes with cooling).
+While this can guide towards NDM categorisation, there are crossovers between the genetically distinct NDM subtypes.
+11,12

-Genetic testing can help confirm NDM subtype3 and with rapid sequencing the panel reported how wait-time for such confirmation should be only a few weeks.
+Genetic testing can help confirm NDM subtype and with rapid sequencing the panel reported how wait-time for such confirmation should be only a few weeks.
 However, in the IMPACT survey, 19.3% of respondents had not had their diagnosis confirmed genetically.